 The Sundial Circuit

-At dawn, runners start on a gently winding 5 km loop through the Killarney Lake trails in Fredericton, NB.
-Participants may run a single loop or continue running laps throughout the day; when the sun sets the runner with the most completed loops is the winner.
+The Sundial Circuit takes place at Killarney Lake in Fredericton, NB, Canada.
+The event is built around a gently winding 5 km loop on lakeside trails.
+Participants may run a single loop or repeat the loop throughout the day; when the course closes at sunset the runner with the most completed loops is the winner.